Referral Guidelines Patient Referral Form Medical Referral Form

 Who decides to initiate hospice care?

-It may be the patient’s doctor who suggests a referral.
-But the primary decision maker is the patient, or the patient’s family, who must indicate their willingness and give their consent.
+- It may be the patient’s doctor who suggests a referral.
+But the primary decision maker is the patient, or the patient’s family, who must indicate consent.

 What happens next?

-- Medical forms are completed by the doctor, providing as much information as possible and submitted to St Luke’s Hospice.
+- Medical forms are completed by the doctor, providing as much information as possible and submitted to St Luke’s Combined Hospices.
+Please try to complete the whole form, as missing details may result in delays.

-- St Luke’s Hospice will acknowledge receipt of the application.
+- St Luke’s Combined Hospices will acknowledge receipt of the application.

 - The application will be reviewed by the interdisciplinary team to ensure that the needs fall within the scope of our expertise and resources.

-More information on referral is available by calling St Luke’s Hospice on 021-797 5335
+- More information on referral is available by calling St Luke’s Combined Hospices on 021 797 5335.

 What can you expect from hospice care?

-Quality palliative care and support for the patient by an Interdisciplinary team of doctors, nurses, social workers and counsellors, which covers physical, emotional, social and spiritual needs for the management of pain, and other symptomology, and preservation of dignity.
-Families and loved ones are included in the supportive circle of caring.
+- Quality palliative care and support for the patient by an interdisciplinary team of doctors, nurses, social workers and counsellors, which covers physical, emotional, social and spiritual needs.